argoproj/argoproj/community/membership.md

 ## Member

 Members are continuously active contributors in the community.
 They can have issues and PRs assigned to them.
 Members are expected to remain active contributors to the community.
+Members are given the [Triage](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-permission-levels-for-an-organization) GitHub role to Argoproj repositories, in order to facilitate issue management and moderate discussions.

 Defined by: Member of the Argoproj GitHub organization